 Services offered by Johnson Investment Counsel

-As a firm that works primarily with wealthy families and individuals, the services offered are tailored to meet the needs of this type of client — services such as family office services, including asset and liability management, cash flow management and family mission statement development.
-At Johnson Investment Counsel, a separate team is assigned to each of the four divisions: wealth management, family office services, trust company and asset management.
+As a firm that works with wealthy families and individuals, the services offered by Johnson Investment Counsel are tailored to meet the needs of this type of client — such as family office services, including asset and liability management, cash flow management and family mission statement development.
+At Johnson Investment Counsel, a separate team is assigned to four divisions: wealth management, family office services, trust company and asset management.

 The firm offers discretionary portfolio management (meaning the advisor can make decisions on behalf of the client) and institutional portfolio management, as well as pension consulting services.
 Johnson Investment Counsel also is affiliated with Johnson Mutual Funds, a family of no-load mutual funds.